spicyoil/Todo-list-Front-end/README.md

-# Vue.js Web Application Example
+# Vue.js Web Application Example Todo list Front-end

 This is a modern Vue.js 3 frontend application example that demonstrates a basic web application setup with Vite.